manassaloi/manassaloi.github.io/_posts/2020-04-05-working-google.markdown

 ---

-One of the reasons why I will never apply for a job at Google or Facebook: I just can't push myself to prepare data structures and algorithm for their tech interview round.
+One of the reasons why I will never apply for a job at Google: I just can't push myself to prepare data structures and algorithm for their tech interview round.

 Mugging up how to traverse a red black tree did not make much sense to me when I was a dev, and it does not make sense now, with me being a PM with more than half a decade of experience in building Products.
 Also, you can just open Cormen and look up any data structure you want to implement.